How to buy a breast pump in 2022

 Wearable pumps

-We don't sell wearable pumps (though we think they're awesome!).
+We don't sell wearable pumps, yet.
 Wearable pumps fit into the portable pump category - they have smaller motors and have less program options and power.
-Whenever we talk about portable pumps in this article, you can include wearable pumps - but of course they have the additional awesome advantages of super discreet integrated shields and milk collection.
+Whenever we talk about portable pumps in this article, you can include wearable pumps - but of course, they have the additional awesome advantages of super discreet integrated shields and milk collection.
 Motor wise, they're portable pumps.

 What do you need your breast pump to do?